Welcome to the UBC School of Kinesiology

 Kinesiology involves the study of physical activity and its impact on health, society, and quality of life.
 It includes exercise science, sports management, athletic training and sports medicine, socio-cultural analyses of sports, sport and exercise psychology, fitness leadership, physical education-teacher education, and pre-professional training for physical therapy, occupational therapy, medicine and other health related fields.
 What career possibilities can a Kinesiology degree lead to?

 The School is home to internationally recognized research scholars, with ~$50 million in principal and co-investigator research grant funding from Tri-Council and other funding sources over the past 5 years.
-The School provides a rich learning and mentoring program attracting top domestic and international students.
+The School provides a rich learning and mentoring environment attracting top domestic and international students.

 The School is unique in British Columbia for its commitment to the biological, behavioural, and sociocultural study of physical activity, sport, para-sport, and health.
-The broad scope of the School’s academic and research programs incorporates physical activity as a model to examine the full range of human function spanning molecular to whole system to society levels and as a basis for health promotion, disease prevention and treatment.
+The broad scope of the School’s academic, research and community engagement programs incorporates physical activity and sport participation to examine and generate knowledge on the full range of human function spanning molecular-to-system-to-society levels and as a basis for promoting individual and societal health across the lifespan.

-The Faculty’s extensive domestic and international research network includes collaborators in diverse cognate areas across faculties, institutions.
-We are delighted to be part of a leading global university that is committed to outstanding research, an exceptional learning environment and fostering citizenship.
+The Faculty’s extensive domestic and international research networks include collaborators in diverse cognate areas across faculties, institutions and the community.
+We are delighted to be part of a leading global university that is committed to an outstanding research and learning environment that fosters inclusivity and citizenship.

 Dr. Robert Boushel